Ayush76a/HireMe_App/readme.md

 1) Google recaptcha for overcoming Bot interferences.  ✅
 2) Google Login, Signup using google auth.
 3) Payment integration using Cashfree SDk.  ✅
-4) Pdf generation of the transaction.  ✅
+4) Pdf generation of the previous transaction.  ✅
-5) Autherization middle(protect) for controlling user access to data and resources.  ✅
+5) Autherization middleware(protect) for controlling user access to data and resources.  ✅
 6) Reset Password and Change Password functionality.
 7) Profile Updation functionality.
 8) Sending Email using Nodemailer.   ✅